Accelerated flight training Private Pilot Program - how to be as ready as possible

 1. Have All Your Documents Ready

 Before even starting an accelerated flight training private pilot program, you must do this.
 One of the first things you must do is make sure all your required documents are complete and ready before training begins.
-If you are missing even one paper, you may not be allowed to fly, which can delay your progress.
+If you are missing even one paper - you may not even be allowed to fly!

 Here are the main documents you need: